 - 1. By departmental policy, only transfer grades of C and higher are accepted for curriculum requirements. - 2.
 A maximum of 65 credits from a 2-year school can be applied to degree requirements. - 3.
 The last 32 credits of the degree program must be earned at Iowa State University.
 Exceptions may be granted in special cases.
 Speak with your advisor for more information. - 4.
-Transfer students with transfer credits in chemical engineering core courses must earn at least 15 credits in lowa State University courses in this category at the 3000-level or above to qualify for the B.S. degree in chemical engineering.
+Transfer students with transfer credits in chemical engineering core courses must earn at least 23 credits in lowa State University courses in this category at the 3000-level or above, including CHE 4290 and CHE 4300, to qualify for the B.S. degree in chemical engineering.